• Skip to primary navigation

 Following the bankruptcy of Reco International, Reston Lloyd held exclusive rights to the Römertopf brand name in North America, but due to recent international manufacturing challenges have created their own line of clay baking dishes called Eurita Cookware.

-While other companies have made similar looking clay bakers over the years, the Römertopf and Eurita brand stand out as offering a superior cooking experience while using only pure, natural clay.
+While other companies have made similar looking clay bakers over the years, the Römertopf and Eurita brands stand out as offering a superior cooking experience while using only pure, natural clay.

 So What Makes These Clay Pots So Special?

-The secret to the clay pots' excellent cooking capabilities lies in its construction and design.
+The secret to the clay pots' excellent cooking capabilities lies in their construction and design.

 Produced from high-quality clay, the naturally porous surface allows water to steam the food as the clay baker heats up in the oven.
 (This is why Römertopfs and other clay bakers should always be soaked in water before using them.)